 Children will enjoy an exciting, varied and knowledge-based, broad curriculum with a range of opportunities, including trips, visitors, residentials and learning through play, to facilitate and enhance the development of knowledge, skills and understanding.
 We ensure our children are involved in a range of enrichment experiences over their school lives to further develop their personal development and cultural capital.

-The content of our research-based curriculum is carefully designed to ensure progression of skills, knowledge and vocabulary from EYFS to Year 6.
-Our two year rolling programme of study, has been organised broadly into themes, that are based on the subject programmes of study in the National Curriculum and have been purposefully mapped out with curricular goals for each Key Stage to ensure our children’s learning journeys are built on appropriately as they progress through the school.
+The content of our evidence-informed curriculum is carefully designed to ensure the progression of skills, knowledge and vocabulary from EYFS to Year 6.
+Our two-year rolling programme of study has been organised broadly into themes, that are based on the subject programmes of study in the National Curriculum and have been purposefully mapped out with curricular goals for each Key Stage to ensure our children’s learning journeys are built on appropriately as they progress through the school.

-In order to make the curriculum relevant and meaningful to our children, and for enabling context appropriate opportunities, sequences of work are planned with consideration of cross-curricular teaching as well as key focus on skills and knowledge acquisition in individual subjects, This also enables our pupils to draw on previous learning and successfully make meaningful connections with other areas of learning.
+In order to make the curriculum relevant and meaningful to our children, and for enabling context-appropriate opportunities, sequences of work are planned with consideration of cross-curricular teaching as well as a key focus on skills and knowledge acquisition in individual subjects.
+This also enables our pupils to draw on previous learning and successfully make meaningful connections with other areas of learning.
 We aim to use our locality and make links with our local community with many areas of learning, whilst also ensuring our pupils understand their place in the wider world.

 Learning can incorporate an overarching Big Question, within which our pupils are posed further questions for investigation.
 The skills and knowledge acquired in learning sequences, as well as elements of our Curriculum Threads, are drawn together with opportunities to celebrate or demonstrate key learning.

 Our curriculum is regularly reviewed and is developing in line with current thinking about how children learn.
 Findings from cognitive science are influencing our curriculum design and our practice in the classroom in order that our children know and remember more over time.